 - Support statements and representations with evidence

-- Incorporate facts, figures and statistic
+- Incorporate facts, figures and statistics

 - Tailor environmental and other policies to your organisation